mdanok/arajs/README.md

 * Strip characters from text (harakat, tashkeel, small, tatweel, shadda)
 * Normalize ligatures, hamzas, tehs, and alefs in text
-* Romanize or "translate" arabic name and texts to english.
-* Extract Arabic names from the text.
 * Separate and join Arabic letters and marks
 * Check for shadda, vocalized words or text, Arabic strings, and Arabic ranges
 * Reduce tashkeel in text